taoito/AR-world-explorer/README.md

    Steps:
   * Open app, chooses Local layer.
 Points smartphone camera towards an area.
   * Check labels with place names on screen.
 Click on label, see larger tab with more information about the place.
   * Example: John is a tourist visiting St. Paul downtown.
-He spots a nice historic looking building and points his phone towards the buildingís direction.
-A label saying ìMinnesota State Capitolî next to the building will show up on his phoneís display.
+He spots a nice historic looking building and points his phone towards the building‚Äôs direction.
+A label saying ‚ÄúMinnesota State Capitol‚Äù next to the building will show up on his phone‚Äôs display.
 Clicking on the label expands to a larger tab showing historical information, opening hours of the building.

 2. Looking for Places